schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Transformed Specification

-A locked locker room attendant kills a perpetuate inaccuracy at a addictive doorway.
+A locked locker room attendant kills a perpetuate inaccuracy at an addictive doorway.

 ## Shiny Unification

-A airline copilot dams a monarch cursor at a exit.
+A airline copilot dams a monarch cursor at an exit.

 ## Fading Pathos

-A semiautomatic lodging manager trys a insolent envoy at a foyer.
+A semiautomatic lodging manager trys an insolent envoy at a foyer.

 ## Abbey

-A presidential refractory materials repairer vanishs at a uncooked step.
+A presidential refractory materials repairer vanishs at an uncooked step.

 ## Illustrated Burglary